Linear algebra and group theory: 16a. Weingarten formula

 Regarding now the case $\ker i=\ker j$, if we denote by $b\in\{1,\ldots,k\}$ the number of blocks of this partition $\ker i=\ker j$, we have $N-b$ points to be sent bijectively to $N-b$ points, and so $(N-b)!$ solutions, and the integral is $\frac{(N-b)!}{N!}$, as claimed. \end{proof}

-The above result shows that the integration over $S_N$ is something quite trivial, and so the computation of the Weingarten function should be something quite trivial too.
+The above result shows that the integration over $S_N$ is something quite trivial, and no surprise here, and so that the computation of the Weingarten function should be something quite trivial too.
 In practice now, in order to compute the Weingarten function for $S_N$, by using the above result, we will need some combinatorics, and more specifically the M\"obius inversion formula.
 Let us begin with some standard definitions, as follows:

 \begin{definition} Let $P(k)$ be the set of partitions of $\{1,\ldots,k\}$, and let $\pi,\sigma\in P(k)$. \begin{enumerate} \item We write $\pi\leq\sigma$ if each block of $\pi$ is contained in a block of $\sigma$.